BBVA/apicheck/docs/source/tools/send_to.rst

 .. _send_to:

-Send API Request to given host.
-Optionally can send the requests through a proxy.
+Send the given HTTP API traffic.
+Optionally you can specify a proxy to pass through.

 .. image:: /_static/images/tool_send_proxy.png